Ivan the Terrible: Sack of Novgorod

 Conditions under the oprichnina were worsened by the 1570 epidemic, a plague that killed 10,000 people in Novgorod and 600 to 1,000 daily in Moscow.
 During the grim conditions of the epidemic, a famine and the ongoing Livonian War, Ivan grew suspicious that noblemen in the wealthy city of Novgorod were planning to defect and place the city under the control of the Grand Duchy of Lithuania.
 A Novgorod citizen, Petr Volynets, warned the tsar about an alleged conspiracy, that modern historians believe never happened.
 In 1570, Ivan ordered the oprichniki to raid the city.
 The oprichniki burned and pillaged Novgorod and the surrounding villages; the city has never regained its former prominence.

 The Oprichniki by Nikolai Nevrev (1888).
 The painting shows the last minutes of boyarin Feodorov, who was arrested for treason.
 To mock his alleged ambitions on the tsar's title, the nobleman was given the tsar's regalia before his execution.

 Casualty figures vary between different sources.
 The First Pskov Chronicle estimates the number of victims at 60,000.
 (Note: According to the Third Novgorod Chronicle, the massacre lasted for five weeks.
 Almost every day, 500 or 600 people were killed or drowned.)
 According to the Third Novgorod Chronicle, the massacre lasted for five weeks.
-The massacre of Novgorod consisted of men, women and children who were tied to sleighs and run into the freezing waters of the Volkhov River, which Ivan ordered on the basis of unproven accusations of treason.
+The massacre of Novgorod consisted of men, women and children who were tied to sleighs and run into the freezing waters of the Volkhov, which Ivan ordered on the basis of unproven accusations of treason.
 He then tortured its inhabitants and killed thousands in a pogrom.
 The archbishop was also hunted to death.
-Almost every day, 500 or 600 people were killed, some by drowning, but the official death toll named 1,500 of Novgorod's "big" people (nobility) and mentioned only about the same number of "smaller" people.
+Almost every day, 500 or 600 people were killed, some by drowning, but the official death toll named 1,500 of Novgorod's "big people" (nobility) and mentioned only about the same number of "smaller people".
 Many modern researchers estimate the number of victims to range from 2,000 to 3,000 since after the famine and epidemics of the 1560s the population of Novgorod most likely did not exceed 10,000–20,000.
 (Note: Having investigated the report of Maljuta Skuratov and commemoration lists (sinodiki), R. Skrynnikov considers that the number of victims was 2,000–3,000.
-(Skrynnikov R.G., "Ivan Grosny", M., AST, 2001)) Many survivors were deported from the city.
+(Skrynnikov R. G., "Ivan Grosny", M., AST, 2001)) Many survivors were deported from the city.

 The Oprichnina did not survive long after the Massacre of Novgorod.
 During the Russo-Crimean campaigns of 1571–1572, the Oprichniki failed to demonstrate effectiveness against regular Tatar and Ottoman forces.
 Their poor performance during the Crimean raid of 1571 and subsequent defeats highlighted the system’s military and administrative weaknesses.
-In 1572, Ivan IV formally abolished the Oprichnina and disbanded the Oprichniki, reintegrating the territories and administration into the regular state structure.
+In 1572, Ivan formally abolished the Oprichnina and disbanded the Oprichniki, reintegrating the territories and administration into the regular state structure.